informatics-isi-edu/hatrac/REST-API.md

 - **403 Forbidden**: the client is authenticated but does not have sufficient privilege to delete the resource.
 - **404 Not Found**: the name does not denote an existing resource.

+Versions of objects can be deleted whether or not they are the current
+version:

+  - Deletion of any version MUST make that version unavailable.
+  - Deletion of any version MAY permanently discard content.
+An implementation MAY retain deleted content to allow restoration procedures not documented here.
+  - Deletion of the current version will cause the next most recent version of the object to become its new current version.
+  - An object may be left empty, i.e. with no current version, if all versions have been deleted.
+A subsequent update can reintroduce content for the object.

 ## Access Control List Sub-Resources